 And, in 1995, the school won international prominence when Rowland and Reines received the Nobel Prize in their respective fields: chemistry and physics.
 Reines won the prize after discovering the neutrino, a new elementary particle of nature that was thought to be undetectable.
 Rowland’s prize was for the discovery that chlorofluorocarbons deplete the ozone layer, work that sparked a worldwide and triumphant effort to close the ozone hole.

-Today, the work our scientists and our alumni do continues to cast new light into unknown corners of existence.
-The lab of Professor Jonathan Feng is building machines that might help scientists glimpse invisible dark matter — matter that holds the universe together and which, until now, has never been directly detected; one alumna, atmospheric scientist Gretchen Keppel-Aleks, is making measurements of carbon in the atmosphere and the environment that help climate scientists model how the climate is changing; and our AirUCI center helps California make strides toward making the state’s air cleaner.
+Today, the work our scientists do continues to cast new light into unknown corners of existence: The lab of Professor Jonathan Feng is building a machine that might help scientists glimpse invisible dark matter — matter that holds the universe together and which, until now, has never been directly detected.

 These are just a few of the ways the School of Physical Sciences continues to make history — a tradition that started in 1965 with Rowland and Reines, and which, propelled by our unending curiosity, still shines.